 - One of my favorites is the 3-2-1 activity.
 Students list three things they learned, two things that surprised them, and one question they still have.
 This allows the teacher to see not only students don’t understand, but also gives a little insight into what they do.
 (This could be an exit ticket as well.)

 - Student Reflection Pages are helpful because they allow the student to focus on what they really learned about a topic.
 These can be very insightful!
-(Click the link for a blog post about reflection pages.)
+(Click for a freebie!!)

 - Graphic organizers and concept sorts are wonderful, and students usually like doing them.
-(Click the link for a blog post about concept sorts.)
+(Click here for a blog post about concept sorts.)

 Now having said the above, I also must say that grades are still important.
 After all, I am expected to post a certain number of grades each week.
 Being that I don’t have a lot of time in the day, I tend to stick to number one, especially since my students take the Science STAAR test in 5th grade.

 - Traditional pencil / paper tests may not be that interesting, but they have they are pretty straightforward and easy to implement.
 I use STAAR test format questions as often as possible.
 Two birds, one stone.

 - Project posters are a great way for students to show what they know!
 I usually give them a set of vocabulary that must be incorporated authentically, but from there on they can be as creative as they want to be.
 This type of activity makes a great “work on at home” assessment.